yifeikang/Microbiome_MiSeq/2_Quality Check.md

 Therefore, usually the cutoff for forward is 250, and reverse is 200.
 Will use these two numbers for downstream trimming.

-- Moving to R code in the next step
+- Moving to dada2 and R code in the next step